KredeGC/BSNet/README.md

 * Zombie clients.

 ### Future ideas
-* Some sort of packet fragmentation.
+* Some sort of packet fragmentation and reassembly.

 # Usage
 ## P2P example